Hawaii Pacific University

 Hawaiʻi Pacific University (HPU) is a private university in Honolulu, Hawaiʻi, United States.
-Oceanic Institute of HPU, an aquaculture research facility, is located at Makapuʻu Point.
-HPU is also present on military installations on the island of Oʻahu.
+The Oceanic Institute of HPU, an aquaculture research facility, is at Makapuʻu Point on the island of Oʻahu.
+HPU is also present at military installations on Oʻahu.

 History

-HPU was founded in 1965 as Hawaiʻi Pacific College by Paul C.T.
-Loo, Eureka Forbes, Elizabeth W. Kellerman, and Reverend Edmond Walker.
+HPU was founded in 1965 as Hawaiʻi Pacific College by Paul C. T. Loo, Eureka Forbes, Elizabeth W. Kellerman, and Edmond Walker.
 Wanting a private liberal arts college in Honolulu, the four applied for a charter of incorporation for a not-for-profit corporation to be called Hawaiʻi Pacific College.
-The state of Hawaiʻi granted a charter of incorporation to Hawaiʻi Pacific on September 17, 1965.
+The state of Hawaiʻi granted Hawaiʻi Pacific a charter of incorporation on September 17, 1965.

-In September 1966, Honolulu Christian College established in 1949 merged into Hawaiʻi Pacific College, and a new charter was granted by the state of Hawaiʻi.
+In September 1966, Honolulu Christian College, established in 1949, merged into Hawaiʻi Pacific College, and a new charter was granted by the state of Hawaiʻi.
 In 1967, James L. Meader became Hawaiʻi Pacific College's first president.
-Meader, in consultation with community leaders, developed a comprehensive educational program.
+In consultation with community leaders, he developed a comprehensive educational program.

 When Meader retired in 1968, the board of trustees elected George A. Warmer as Hawaiʻi Pacific's second president.
 During Warmer's tenure, the college implemented academic programs in the liberal arts and cooperative education.

-In 1972, Hawaiʻi Pacific College graduated seven students in its first commencement class and in the same year established a School of Business Administration.
-Chatt G. Wright became the founding dean of Hawaiʻi Pacific's new School of Business Administration.
-The following year, the college received full accreditation from the Western Association of Schools and Colleges.
-The following years saw the creation of the English Foundations Program, offering instruction to non-native speakers of English, and the Division of Special Programs, administering off-campus instruction on various military installations on Oʻahu.
+In 1972, Hawaiʻi Pacific College graduated seven students in its first commencement class and established its School of Business Administration, of which Chatt G. Wright became the founding dean.
+In 1973, the college received full accreditation from the Western Association of Schools and Colleges.
+The following years saw the creation of the English Foundations Program, offering instruction to non-native speakers of English, and the Division of Special Programs, administering off-campus instruction at Oʻahu's military installations.